PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/julia/README.md

 Hello, world.
 ```

 Use `squeue -u $USER` to monitor queued jobs.

+# Guide

 For more on running Julia jobs see [this guide](https://researchcomputing.princeton.edu/julia).